f4exb/sdrangel/plugins/samplesource/limesdrinput/readme.md

 This input sample source plugin gets its samples from a [LimeSDR device](https://myriadrf.org/projects/limesdr/).

-<p><b>&#9888; The latest version of LimeSuite is used and must be considered experimental.
-Hence LimeSDR support in SDRangel is also experimental.
-Only single Rx works more or less.</b></p>

 LimeSDR is a 2x2 MIMO device so it has two receiving channels that can run concurrently.
 To activate the second channel when the first is already active just open a new source tab in the main window (Devices -> Add source device) and select the same LimeSDR device.

 <h2>Build</h2>